Skip to main content

 #

-• Confirm the €40 flat rate before departing
+• Confirm the €40 flat rate before you get in the car

-• Don’t let driver load luggage until you agree on price
+• Don’t let the driver load your luggage until the price is agreed

 ⚠️

 Important: The €40 fixed rate is legally mandated for airport-to-center trips.
-If a driver quotes higher or refuses, find another taxi.
-Report issues to Tourist Police (1571).
+If a driver quotes higher or refuses to use the flat rate, walk away and take the next cab.
+You can report issues to Tourist Police at 1571.

 Option 4: Private Transfer (Most Comfortable)